LiamJCates/Programming-Notes/C++/Types&Values/Classes/Methods.md

   Constructors execute automatically when a class object is declared and enters its scope.
 Because they have no types, they cannot be called like other functions.
   Which constructor executes depends on the types of values passed to the class object when the class object is declared.

+It is the job of a constructor to establish the invariant for its class (so that the member functions can rely on it) and for the member functions to make sure that the invariant holds when they exit.

+The notion of invariants is central to the design of classes, and preconditions serve a similar role in the design of functions.
+Invariants
+• help us to understand precisely what we want
+• force us to be specific; that gives us a better chance of getting our code correct (after debugging and testing).
+The notion of invariants underlies C++’s notions of resource management supported by constructors (Chapter 4) and destructors

 ### Declaring and Implementing a Constructor
 Constructor declarations don’t state a return type, and their name matches the class’s name.